TECR

 Trans-2,3-enoyl-CoA reductase is an enzyme that in humans is encoded by the TECR gene.

-This gene encodes a multi-pass membrane protein that resides in the endoplasmic reticulum, and belongs to the steroid 5-alpha reductase family.
-The elongation of microsomal long and very long chain fatty acid consists of 4 sequential reactions.
+The TECR gene encodes a multi-pass membrane protein that resides in the endoplasmic reticulum, and belongs to the steroid 5-alpha reductase family.
+The elongation of microsomal long chain fatty acids and very long chain fatty acids consists of 4 sequential reactions.
 This protein catalyzes the final step, reducing trans-2,3-enoyl-CoA to saturated acyl-CoA.
 Alternatively spliced transcript variants have been found for this gene.

 Clinical relevance

-Mutations in this gene have been shown to cause non-syndromic mental retardation.
+Mutations in this gene have been shown to cause non-syndromic intellectual disability.